stephaniemaf/AllAboutBabyCl/README.md

 ## Authorisaton

 Djnago framworks have the ability to implement an admin feature here i am able to Approve comments before the can be seen by the user.
-I can write adn deploy my block posts and i can also create a user name and password from this admin site.
+I can write adn deploy my blog posts and i can also create a user name and password from this admin site.
 On the admin panel there are roles and permissions.
 The abilty to create an admin(superuser) and this person had the abily to preform all parts of crud on the site for each model.

 As a registered site user you have the ability to create recipes for the blog and you are able to leave comments for both recipes and blog posts and you can also update and delete these comments.
 Therby manipulating the database from the front end as a user.